oddbird/oddleventy/content/blog/2024/csswg-08.md

   - Open Source
 summary: >
   Over the last month,
-  The CSS Working Group has determined we can loosen containment restrictions for query containers, and agreed on a syntax for special-case support queries (like support for the gap property in a flex context,
+  the CSS Working Group has determined we can loosen containment restrictions for query containers, and agreed on a syntax for special-case support queries (like support for the gap property in a flex context,